Nursing (NSG)

 NSG 702.
 Evidence-based Scholarly Practice and Inquiry.
 (3)

-Students will explore the advanced practice nurse’s role with addressing population focused issues through scholarly inquiry.
+This course explores the role of the DNP-prepared nurse in addressing population focused issues through scholarly inquiry.
 The focus will be on practice scholarship that aligns evidence-based practice research questions aligned with research designs, strategies for data collection and analysis.
 The student will explore research designs that facilitate data collection and analysis for data driven quality improvement.

-Acquisition of knowledge and skills needed for assessment, design, development, implementation and evaluation of effective programs and projects is explored.
-Emphasis is placed on quality improvement to improve processes and outcomes within complex organizations.
+This course focuses on the acquisition of knowledge and skills needed for assessment, design, development, implementation, and evaluation of effective programs and projects.
+Emphasis is placed on the quality improvement of processes and outcomes within complex organizations.

 NSG 706.
 Organizational Systems, Outcomes, and Quality Management.
 (3)